Kdecherf/blog.kdecherf.com/content/disclaimer.markdown

 ### Legal notice

+Hosting of this website is provided by:
+Netlify
+44 Montgomery Street, Suite 300
+San Francisco, California 94104

-This personal website is hosted on a self-managed server provided by:
+Other websites under this domain are hosted on a server provided by:
 Scaleway SAS
 BP 438
 75366 Paris Cedex 08